 I was so tired I sat down for a snack.
 Another mistake I made, I did not fuel properly.
 When I stood up, I could see people hiking down and I thought they were immediately coming off the summit.
 “Is it just that much further?
 I’m almost there!”I thought.

 I saw the couple from Kansas City who I had started my hike with, and they assured me that I was “almost there.”
-As I saw more people round the corner, and I thought I was so close.
+As I saw more people around the corner, and I thought I was so close.

 “I got this!”